 - Consume dense protein three times daily, in a portion approximately the size of your palm.
 This includes chicken, beef, lamb, pork, fish, and eggs.

-- Eat fresh fruit (no dried fruit) in between meals.
+- Eat fresh fruit in between meals.
 Try to eat fruits that are in season.

 - Fats are important for health and absorption of many vitamins; however, in today’s society, many people consume too many processed, unnatural vegetable oils.
 Stay away from margarine, vegetable oil, corn oil, soy oil, canola oil, safflower oil, crisco, and pam.

 - Be especially careful to avoid hydrogenated oils and trans fats.

 - DO EAT: Olive oil, butter, and avocados.

 - As a general rule, try to drink 1/2 your body weight in ounces, unless specified otherwise by your doctor.